Mission3/migrations/README.md

     * When a migration runs, it calls SetVersionNumber() on this data store to update the current version.
     * See the MigrationsTest project for a really simple in memory implementation of this in action.

 2. Create your first migration, implement the IMigration interface, and decorate the class with the Migration attribute.
+The helpers library contains sharepoint functions for creating lists/columns.
+More need to be created for other data stores.

         [Migration("First Version (1)", 1)] // Migration attribute takes a description and a version number. public class Migration1 : IMigration